tystan/deltacomp/README.md

 # Change notes

-The current version (v0.2.0, updated 2020-06-05) is currently in beta testing with the following list of to-dos:
+The current version (v0.2.0, updated 2020-06-12) is currently in beta testing with the following list of to-dos:

-* `predict_delta_comps()` to check for compositional components of 0 [or non-sensical negative values] (geometric mean incompatable)
-* complete general testing
-* unit tests and commenting
+* final unit tests and commenting

 Changes since last version (v0.1.0):